Chapter 6: In the Wilds by the Xap'yu

 Both Jyevodirr and R’vag’s eyes widened.
 Their eyes flicked momentarily towards Rraos, but the young Arroxath did not react.

 “Did you outsiders not know about Moyeganeni tradition?”
 Karrgos asked with a hint of exasperation.
 “Is your friend an Arroxath too, which is why you’re looking at him with expectant eyes?
-Well, we’re not related by blood.
+Sorry to dash your hopes, but we’re not related by blood.
 We only share a leader.”

 The woman who had arrived earlier planted a hand on Karrgos’ shoulder, which seemed to calm him down a little.
 With a polished smile pasted on, she extended her hand towards Jyevodirr.
 The countryside youth did not decline the clasp.

 “Pardon Karrgos here, will you?” she said, her voice sounding rich, deep and at least somewhat calculated.
-“We are not having the best of times here.
-And I’m Naxa Arroxath.
+“We’re not having the best of times here.
+And I’m Naxa[5] Arroxath.
 Feel free to ask questions as you wait.”

 R’vag stepped in with the smartest grin he could sport.
 “Nice to meet you, Qin Naxa.
 I’m R’vag.”